RoyWarwick/CCSE-Blue-Team/environment/README.txt

 - Running Py Script on startup by modifying /etc/rc.local by adding the Environment.py
 - rebooting for any changes that need it for having effect

+Environment.py works by:
+- Sending securely a random number to aggregator to ask for a topic
+- Subscribing securely to the aggregator's request topic and listening for any response.
+- The response is stored and used later on as the topic for sending Temperature and Humidity values Loop of:
+- Temperature and Humidity values are obtained from the DHT22 sensor
+- Printing Date,Time and Temperature and humidity Values
+- Checking their values against thresholds (22 & 23 *C | 49 & 50 % Humidity)
+- Action taken if thresholds are crossed: LEDs light up accordingly and message is output to the terminal that runs the script
+- Publishing Date,Time and Temperature and humidity Values securely to the aggregator, using the topic obtained earlier

 Step 0.1) Requires aggregator to be already running

 Step 1) run install.sh as sudo (Internet required) (Might take a while, it is updating and upgrading the tools)